anttiluode/HeadAsResonator/README.md

 without having to change the filenames \ channels like in eeg2speech.py
 (You do need to make the NPZ linear transformation file to use it)

+EDIT: Added NPZ takens 3d analyzer.
+That shows us the resonator that the npz file uses to filter sound out of eeg.
+Turns out in 3d it is a triangular manifold.
+Perhaps a model of the larynx.

 Video: https://www.youtube.com/watch?v=P5XqvRTLWxs

 **A practical pipeline to quantify mechanical voice pickup in EEG recordings and recover a cleaner "meat voice" signal via inverse filtering.**